 Carol Walters and Jeannette Butterworth chaired a Toastmaster Sampler at the Kaplan Auditorium of the county library on November 15.
 Members assisted in the presentation and welcomed guests.
 Taking the show on the road to civic clubs is the next step.
 Some reasons in the library display for joining Toastmasters: If you can’t speak, you can’t compete; Make wonderful friends; Get confidence to address an audience.

-The 10th Anniversary program in August 2016 was co-chaired by Betty McCallister with a hat of prizes and Jackie Branscum with a knack for reeling off names over the past 10 years.
+The 10th Anniversary Program in August 2016 was co-chaired by Betty McCallister with a hat of prizes and Jackie Branscum with a knack for reeling off names over the past 10 years.
 Steve Johnston entertained with remarks from his first TM presidency.
-Now you can see the 10th Anniversary photo summary under the Club History tab.
+Now you can see the 10th Anniversary photo summary under Club History tab.

 Six of the seven officers are shown after the installation of 6-22.
 L to R are Sally Jones, Sergeant at Arms; Jeannette Butterworth, VP of Membership; Ron Climer, Treasurer; Carol Walters, VP of Publicity; Judy Groff, VP of Education; Stan Coss, President.
 The gavel is for keeping order, the rubber mallet gives a soft touch, the two-pounder keeps money secure, the claw cultivates public relations, the general purpose hammer maintains a positive learning environment, and nails hold it all together.